Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan undergraduate students pay an average of $13,094 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.
 After completing their Bachelor's Degree, neurobiology graduates from Central Michigan carry an average student debtload of $27,418.
 The average monthly payment of a loan this size is about $241, assuming that the borrower is on a 10-year repayment plan.

 Read full report on Neurobiology & Neurosciences at Central Michigan University

 University of Michigan - Ann Arbor did quite well in this year’s ranking of the best places for neurobiology and neurosciences students to get a bachelor’s degree.
 It came in at #6 on the list.
-U-M is a very large public school located in the midsize city of Ann Arbor.
+U-M is a fairly large public school located in the city of Ann Arbor.

 U-M undergraduate students pay an average of $17,193 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, neurobiology majors at U-M accumulate an average of around $17,077 in student debt.
 The average monthly payment of a loan this size is about $594, assuming that the borrower is on a 10-year repayment plan.

-U-M also made our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in Michigan list, coming in at #1.
+U-M also took the #1 spot in our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in Michigan rankings.

 Read More…